lpassig/coding-blog-boilerplate/posts/german-angst-or-conservative-innovation.md

 There are great minds out there, that can summarize certain aspects of the dilemma brilliantly:

->**If data is the new oil, data breaches should be treated like oil spills**<sup id="a10">[10](#f10)</sup>
+**<center>If data is the new oil, data breaches should be treated like oil spills<sup id="a10">[10](#f10)</sup></center>**

 # What can we all learn from it?
 We need to pause a bit more and engage with the technology not only from a technical perspective but also its socio-economic impact!

-Questions like:
+<center>Questions like:</center>

-> What are the potential futures that could arise if this technology was widely adopted?
+**<center>What are the potential futures that could arise if this technology was widely adopted?</center>**

-need to be heard and discussed.
+<center>need to be **heard** and **discussed**.</center>

 Through creating these scenarios and consequently the world we envision, we can leverage the technology to reach the desirable futures  that we want.

-# So what is the potential of Cloud computing?
+# So what does that mean for Cloud Computing?

-When it comes to technology (Cloud Computing included) and the quick adoption of it.
-With a trustworthy and well aware partner and certified cloud provider on the side German companies are still able to deliver innovative products.
-But the timeline might shift slightly more into the future.
+When it comes to technology (Cloud Computing included) and the quick adoption of it, companies need a trustworthy and well aware partner and certified cloud provider on their side.
+German companies are still able to deliver innovative products but the timeline might shift slightly more into the future.

 This among other reasons is why cloud adoption in Germany is/was slower compared to other countries.
 The “German Angst” is very real, but it has the right to be there.
 Being a cautious, a little scared and critical of anything new, might even help German companies to deliver better and more secure products in the future!